top of page

 Keep in mind that not all dry sockets cause severe pain.
 A mild dry socket may only cause moderate pain.
 However, a bad dry socket can be extremely painful.

-What Causes Dry Socket
+What Causes a Dry Socket

 Although dry socket is common, the exact cause is still debated.
 Current evidence supports several contributing factors: